Home > Empowering Educators Secondary STEM

 Are you an existing/aspiring leader of STEM subjects in a Scottish secondary school?

-Are you looking to modernise and contextualise how maths is delivered as part of the wider STEM movement within your school?
+Are you looking to modernise and contextualise how numeracy and wider STEM is delivered within your school?

-This innovative CPD course is designed to empower current and aspiring STEM leaders in secondary schools; appreciating that mathematics sits at the centre of our STEM curriculum and underpins STEM industry.
-Through a rich blend of hands-on learning, collaboration, and STEM sector engagement, the programme will deepen understanding of how maths drives innovation across all STEM fields: from science and engineering, to manufacturing and medicine, computing and life sciences to green energy.
-As part of a Micro-Team, two to four teachers per school - representing a spread of STEM subjects - will take part in this course, driving genuine and impactful change across their full STEM curriculum, completing a change project and reporting on its success.
+This innovative, fully funded CPD course is designed to empower current and aspiring leaders in secondary schools; appreciating that numeracy sits at the centre of our STEM curriculum and underpins STEM industry.
+Through a rich blend of hands-on learning, collaboration, and STEM sector engagement, the programme will deepen understanding of how numeracy drives innovation across all STEM fields: from science and engineering, to manufacturing and medicine, computing and life sciences to green energy.
+As an individual, or as part of a school "Micro-Team" (up to four teachers per school, representing a spread of STEM subjects) will take part in this course, driving genuine and impactful change across their full STEM curriculum, completing a change project and reporting on its success.

 Why Join This Course?

 Scotland's economy is rapidly evolving, with key growth sectors in STEM driving national and global change.
-Yet, many learners fail to see the vital role that maths plays in these industries.
-This course addresses that gap by equipping teachers with the knowledge, tools, and partnerships needed to bring the relevance of maths alive in the classroom and to lead change within their schools.
+Yet, many learners fail to see the vital role that maths and wider STEM knowledge and skills play in these industries.
+This course addresses that gap by equipping teachers with the knowledge, tools, and partnerships needed to bring the relevance of STEM knowledge and skills to life in the classroom and to lead change within their schools.

 Course Highlights